turnkeylinux-apps/matomo/README.rst

-Piwik - Real Time Web Analytics
+Piwik - Real-Time Web Analytics
 ===============================

 `Piwik`_ is a free software alternative to Google Analytics that is